PaneruVipin/common-coding-tools/docs/HASHING.md

 const password="1234567"
 const hashedPassword = makeHash( password , 4) // second argument any number
 // output: 7101818432503545
+// For more security of encryption use `.env` Secret number for 2nd argument
 ```

 Here is an example of how to use the `verifyHash` function: